 There has been a lot of talk lately about “standing up for” what we believe in.
 This turn of phrase means acting in support of.
 For a moment, I invite you to engage in a little thought exercise with me.
 What are your values?
 What matters most in your life?
 Consider writing down your top ten so you can really look at them, right there in front of you.
 A values card sort might be helpful in this process.

 Because of my profession, I listen to many different points of view.
 I also have family members with a wide range of beliefs.
 I know firsthand that listening is very important if we wish to understand.
 Some people have expressed the belief that the words and actions of this administration don’t really matter.
 They may disapprove, but as long as there is the promise that whatever policy they hold most dear will be supported, anything that is said or done is excusable.
-This sounds very much like selling one’s soul to me.
+This sounds very much like selling one’s soul to me, because as Gandhi famously said, “As the means, so the end”.
 There are many wisdom tales about the consequences of allowing our narrow desires to rule us, blinding us to what is right in front of us, compromising who we are for what we want.
 What seems on the surface to be a great deal ends up being our undoing.

 A man sees in the world what he carries in his heart. ― Johann Wolfgang von Goethe, Faust